google/highway/g3doc/impl_details.md

 *   We may want to estimate the speedup from the vector implementation compared to scalar code.

-Highway provides the `HWY_SCALAR` target for such use-cases.
-It defines a `Vec1<T>` wrapper class which is always a single-lane vector, and implements ops using standard C++ instead of intrinsics.
-This will be slow, but at least it allows checking the same code for correctness even when actual vectors are unavailable.
+Highway provides either the `HWY_SCALAR` or the `HWY_EMU128` target for such use-cases.
+Both implement ops using standard C++ instead of intrinsics.
+They differ in the vector size: the former always uses single-lane vectors and thus cannot implement ops such as `AESRound` or `TableLookupBytes`.
+The latter guarantees 16-byte vectors are available like all other Highway targets, and supports all ops.
+Both of these alternatives are slower than native vector code, but they allow testing your code even when actual vectors are unavailable.

-With hindsight, this target turns out to be less useful because it is unable to express some ops such as `AESRound`, `CLMulLower` or `TableLookupBytes` which require at least 128-bit vectors.
-For all other targets, Highway guarantees at least 128-bit vectors are supported.
-Thus tests and some user code may require `#if HWY_TARGET != HWY_SCALAR` to prevent compile errors when using this target.
+`HWY_SCALAR` is only enabled/used `#ifdef HWY_COMPILE_ONLY_SCALAR`.
+Projects
-To avoid this while still enabling the three use cases above, we plan to introduce a `HWY_EMU128` target which is the same, except that it would always support `16/sizeof(T)` lanes of type T by adding loops to all the op implementations.
+that intend to use it may require `#if HWY_TARGET != HWY_SCALAR` around the ops it does not support to prevent compile errors.